Four County Players Board of Directors

 Meghan Wallace spends her work days as an early childhood special educator in Greene County.
 Her passion for theater sparked in her as a young child, holding her mom’s hand on stage playing the role of a pixie.
 Over the years, Meghan has expanded upon that tiny role to find a home in all aspects of theater life.
 Since then, she has spent countless hours in theaters, both on stage and behind the scenes learning and growing.
 While she still loves being on stage, Meghan has found an equal passion for the technical aspects of theater.
 She is excited to serve on the board of Four County Players, both to share her life experience with others and to continue to learn and grow in her theater knowledge.

 Tres is a teacher, actor, musician, and father.
-As a teacher, he has worked for twenty years with students from elementary through high school.
-He started acting ten years ago when his daughter begged him to perform with her on stage.
+As a teacher, he has worked with students from elementary through high school and is currently a math teacher at Village School.
+He started acting many years ago as an adult when his daughter begged him to perform with her on stage.
 Having found his passion, he has since worked in various roles and theaters in the Charlottesville community.
-From acting, singing, producing, and stage managing, to running a summer theater camp and serving on the Four County board of directors, Tres has done it all with a smile on his face.
+From acting, singing, producing, and stage managing, to directing Four County Players summer theater camps and serving on the Four County board of directors, Tres has done it all with a smile on his face.